kuzudb/kuzu-blog/src/content/post/2025-04-15-embedded-dbs.md

 Suppose you are working at a game company and one of your systems keep track of the IPs users login from in a large Postgres database (say billions of records).
 Suppose another system collects daily information about each game each user was part of and stores a separate parquet file per-user in S3.
-So your primary large data sources look as below:
 Suppose a fraud detection application analyzes which IPs a user X has used, which other users have used similar IPs, and which games these users were part of.
 Specifically, let's suppose the application searches for graph patterns, e.g., cliques of users who participate in the same games and use similar IPs.
-As a solution, you can architect your system as follows.
+As a solution, you can architect your system as follows:

 <Img src="/img/embedded-dbs/on-demand-ephemeral-graphs.png" alt="Using an embedded DBMS to create ephemeral databases." width="600"/>

-When the fraud detection application needs to search these patterns you spin off an AWS lambda function that scans the data related to the suspicious user (u1 in the above figure) from Postgres and S3 and creates an ephemeral graph database in Kuzu.
-Instead of AWS lambda, this step can happen in a dedicated application process as well.
+When the fraud detection application needs to search these patterns you spin off an AWS lambda function.
+The lambda function scans the data related to the suspicious user (u1 in the above figure) from Postgres and S3 and creates an ephemeral graph database in Kuzu[^5].
 Then the application searches for the graph patterns in Kuzu and sends the results of these graph queries back to the application.